 Our work has three key components that are practised on all of our expedition sites:

 We need to know what's there if we are to protect it.
-That's where the key responsibility of the volunteer comes into play, surveying the coastal reef or forest environments in order to create habitat maps.
-These maps are used to identify 'candidate sites' where the conservation efforts of local communities will be best placed to create sustainable management plans.
+That's where the key responsibility of the volunteer comes into play, surveying the coastal reef or forest environments in order to assess their ecological status.
+Data collected by volunteers is used by our Science Staff to create reports and help to inform sustainable management efforts of local communities and governments.

 2) Capacity Building